-The submissions are addressed by submitter.
-In the heading the submission number, the name of the submitter and the submission reference are printed in bold.
-Then the decision sought by the submitter is outlined and specific comments made by the submitter are summarised.
-This is followed by a discussion of the issues raised and the officer's recommendation.
+The name of the submitter and the submission reference are printed in bold in the heading.
+Then the relief sought by the submitter is outlined and specific comments made by the submitter are summarised.
+This is followed by a discussion of the issues raised and the Council's decision.